KisalRojitha/LinearProgramming/README.md

 Hello World!..
 This is kisal Rojitha Thenuwara

-I have created a LP slover using simplex method which I learned from my university studies.
+I have created a LP slover using python and simplex method which I learned from my university studies.

 currently it's working only for maximization problems and all constraints must be less than or equal type.like below.